robotframework/robotframework/doc/userguide/src/CreatingTestData/Variables.rst

 must be in the beginning of the extended syntax.
 Using :code:`__xxx__` methods in the test data like this is already a bit questionable, and it is normally better to move this kind of logic into test libraries.

+Extended variable syntax works also when `using scalar variables as lists`_.
+If, for example, an object assigned to a variable :var:`${EXTENDED}` has an attribute :code:`attribute` that contains a list as a value, it can be used as a list variable :var:`@{EXTENDED.attribute}`.

 Extended variable assignment
 ''''''''''''''''''''''''''''